David Wright (English footballer): Colchester United

 After taking charge of Maldon & Tiptree for 25 games, resulting in ten league wins, five draws and ten defeats, Wright was appointed assistant manager to Kevin Keen at Colchester United on 21 December 2015 following Tony Humes exit from the club.
 Wright left the Jammers in 14th position in the table.
 After Keen left by mutual consent on 26 April 2016, Wright was named as caretaker manager for the penultimate game of the 2015–16 season following Colchester's relegation from League One three days earlier.
 In his first game in charge, he led the club to a 2–2 draw against Barnsley at Oakwell.
 After Colchester took the lead in the first-half, two Barnsley goals second-half turned the match in the home side's favour, but an equaliser in the eighth minute of stoppage time from Tom Lapslie rescued a point for Wright and his team.
 John McGreal was named permanent manager on 4 May ahead of Colchester's final game of the season.
 Wright was appointed in a new role in May 2016, becoming manager of Colchester's under-18 team.

 Norwich City U18/U23

 In November 2016, Wright left Colchester to take up the role of under-18s manager at Norwich City.
 In 2019, he was appointed manager of the club's U23 side.

 Milton Keynes Dons

 On 17 August 2021, Wright joined League One club Milton Keynes Dons as assistant first team coach, working under new manager Liam Manning.
 Wright departed the club alongside Manning on 11 December 2022.

+Ipswich Town Women

+On 6 January 2026, Wright was appointed caretaker manager of Ipswich Town Women, following the departure of Joe Sheehan.
+On 24 April 2026, he was appointed to the job on a permanent basis, after guiding the team to three wins in nine games which saw Ipswich rise to 10th place in the WSL2 at the time of his appointment.